-DesignCorps is a collective of graduate students from the Corcoran School of the Arts and Design who will review, accept, and implement proposals for client-based design projects with the supervision of professional design faculty.
-Originating in the Master of Arts in Exhibition Design program, DesignCorps takes on 3-dimensional, narrative, and environmental design projects such as exhibitions, installations, interior designs, and pop-up experiences for clients in the Washington, D.C. metropolitan area.
-In the spirit of multi-disciplinary and collaborative design-thinking, DesignCorps includes students from all five graduate programs at the Corcoran College of Art and Design: Interior Design, New Media Photojournalism, Art and the Book, Art Education, and Exhibition Design.
+DesignCorps is a collective of graduate students from the Corcoran School of the Arts and Design who review, accept and implement proposals for client-based design projects, under the supervision of professional design faculty.
+Originating in the Master of Arts in Exhibition Design program, DesignCorps takes on three-dimensional, narrative and environmental design projects such as exhibitions, installations, interior designs and pop-up experiences for clients in the Washington, D.C. metropolitan area.
+In the spirit of multidisciplinary and collaborative design-thinking, DesignCorps welcomes participation from all graduate students at the Corcoran School and the broader GW University.

 DesignCorps serves the important goals of:

-- connecting the Corcoran gradute programs with the broad base of professional clients in the D.C. area;
+- connecting the Corcoran graduate programs with the broad base of professional clients in the D.C. area,

 - and facilitating creative exchange between the Corcoran, the university as a whole and organizations located in the city of Washington, D.C.

 Are you interested in working with DesignCorps as a client?
 Download our Information Sheet (including Proposal Form) here.

 Send questions and proposals to Clare Brown, Program Head of the Master of Arts Exhibition Design program, at firstname.lastname@example.org for consideration.
 DesignCorps meets monthly to review incoming proposals.